humpback/humpback/docs/single-manage-container.md

 ![Container Detail](_media/single-container-detail.png)

-There are more detailed container information than `container list`, including Pid, port, volume and other content.
+There are more detailed container information than `container list`, including Pid, port, volume, log config and other content.
 You can do `Rename`, `Upgrade`  and other actions here.

 - `Rename`：Modify the container name
 - `Upgrade`：Replace current container with a new one using same images but different tag.
 The operation can be batch to other servers in current group.